extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/get_mct_cluster_status.rst

 get_mct_cluster_status
 ~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Get the status of the cluster.
-The logic is there should be 2 nodes in the cluster and status of one of the nodes should be Primary and for the other should be Secondary Connected To Cluster.
+**Description**: This will get the status of the cluster.
+The logic for this is there should be 2 nodes in the cluster and status of one of the nodes should be Primary and for the other should be Secondary Connected To Cluster.

 .. table::

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
-   **mgmt_ip**                       Management IP of the Device
+   **mgmt_ip**                       The management IP address of the device.

                                      Type: ``string``
-   *username*                        Login user name to connect to the device
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``

                                      **Default**: admin
-   *password*                        Login password to connect to the device
+   *password*                        The login password to connect to the device.

                                      Type: ``string``